bitcoin/bitcoin/doc/translation_process.md

 7. Save the source file

 ### Translating a new language
-To create a new language template, you will need to edit the languages manifest file `src/qt/syscoin_locale.qrc` and add a new entry.
-Below is an example of the English language entry.
+To create a new language template, you will need to edit the languages manifest file `src/qt/syscoin.qrc` and add a new entry.
+Below is an example of the english language entry.

 ```xml
 <qresource prefix="/translations">